-- 1. The furnace must NOT be electrically connected to line voltage prior to reversing the electrical connection. - 2.
-Disconnect the wires from the door switch. - 3.
+- The furnace must NOT be electrically connected to line voltage prior to reversing the electrical connection. - 2.
 Remove the junction box from the furnace cabinet wall by removing the two screws that hold it to the cabinet.
 Leave the wires connected to the junction box. - Remove 7/8" plug from hole opposite j-box location.
 Drill 2 @ 3/16" Ø holes in the jacket.
-NOTE: Dimples/marks are provided in the sheet metal for correct drilling location. - 5.
-Move the junction box to the opposite side of the cabinet.
-Install using the two screws removed in step 3 above.
-Note that all screws penetrating the junction box must be blunt - no sharp tipped screws can be used. - 6.
+NOTE: Dimples/marks are provided in the sheet metal for correct drilling location. - Move the junction box to the opposite side of the cabinet.
+Install using the two screws removed in step 2 above.
+Note that all screws penetrating the junction box must be blunt - no sharp tipped screws can be used. - 5.
 Replace the plug from the opposite of the furnace (the new jbox location) to the old j-box location and install qty=2 1/4" plugs from parts bag in empty screw holes in old location of j-box into the mounting screw holes in the old junction box location.